magenta-aps/mox/doc/user/api-overview.rst

     virkningstid
     uuid

-the operation is a :ref:`SearchOperation`.
+the operation is a :ref:`SearchOperation` and will return a list a of UUIDs.

 See :http:get:`/organisation/organisationenhed` for the complete reference for list and search operation on ``organisationenhed``.